seyedAliHamedi/SCHEDGE/README.md

 ### 🔁 Plug in Your Own Agent

-Replace `model/agent.py` and `model/actor_critic.py` with your own scheduler logic — heuristic, tree-based, or RL.
+Replace `model/with your own scheduler logic — heuristic, tree-based, or RL.

 ---